oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Check the starting account balances

   In several of the next few commands, you need to provide the correct IP address for the API Gateway in your backend environment.
-Not the ones that use `localhost`, jsut those where the example uses `100.20.30.40` as the address.
+Not the ones that use `localhost`, just those where the example uses `100.20.30.40` as the address.
 You can find the IP address using this command, you need the one listed in the `EXTERNAL-IP` column:

     ```shell
     $ <copy>kubectl -n ingress-nginx get service ingress-nginx-controller</copy>